 Professor Philippe Boulanger (FRA, geography, University of Paris-Sorbonne)

-Fanny Coulomb (FRA, Economist, Sciences Po Grenoble)
+Professor Fanny Coulomb (FRA, senior lecturer, Sciences Po Grenoble).

-Professor Olivier Forcade (FRA, Historian, Sciences Po)
+Professor Olivier Forcade (FRA, historian, Université Paris-IV Sorbonne)

-Claude Weber (FRA, Sociologist, Écoles Militaires de Saint-Cyr)
+Claude Weber (FRA, sociologist, Ecoles militaires de Saint-Cyr)

-Professor Weber holds a PhD in Social Sciences, with a major in Ethnology.
-He currently is an Associate Professor in sociology at the Écoles Militaires de Saint-Cyr, the Director of the Department of Sociology and an associate researcher at the Interdisciplinary Centre of Analysis of Human and Social Processes at University of Rennes-2.
-Professor Weber is also leading the Work Group 05 entitled "Armed Forces and Societies" of the International Association of Sociologists in French Language.
-Furthermore, he is a member of the Thematic Network 08 named "Military Sociology: Security, Armies and Society" of the French Association of Sociology.
-Professor Weber specialises in military sociology.
+Doctorate in social sciences with a major in ethnology and is a lecturer in sociology at the Ecoles militaires de Saint-Cyr, director of the sociology department, and a researcher at the Centre interdisciplinaire d'analyse des processus humains et sociaux at the University of Rennes-2.
+He is the head of Working Group 05 "Armed Forces and Societies" of the International Association of French-speaking Sociologists and a member of the board of the Thematic Network 08 "Sociology of the Military: Security, Armies and Society" of the French Sociology Association.